 Commercial fishermen are required to record the location, pounds and species of fish caught.
 Typically, these data are input on handwritten logs, and fishermen are required to submit these logs to the California Department of Fish & Game within one month of a trip. eCatch, a new app developed by The Nature Conservancy and fishermen, lets them load their catch data at sea on an iPad.
 Amassing a robust database, fishermen can share this information with each other in near real time, leading to a more profitable haul while allowing them to avoid areas with overfished species.

 By partnering with us and each other, the fishermen are creating a hearty fishing industry; supporting a healthy marine environment; and providing fresh, local seafood for all Californians.
-And these techniques are influencing fisheries in Maine, Indonesia and South America.
+And these techniques are influencing fisheries across the U.S. and around the world.